The Jewelry of Pompeii

 View of the excavations at Pompeii in May 1873

-A rare exception is the Roman jewelry found in Pompeii, Herculaneum, and the surrounding villas buried in the eruption of Mt.
-Vesuvius in 79 CE.
-A wide array of gold and silver necklaces, rings, bracelets, and earrings were recovered, with precious and semi-precious stones such as pearls, emeralds, and carnelian.
-Jewelry was found on skeletons, in cloth bags, and in wooden boxes that were carried, buried, or left behind in houses.
+A rare exception is the Roman jewelry found at Pompeii, Herculaneum, and the surrounding villas buried in the eruption of Mount Vesuvius in 79 CE.
+A wide range of gold and silver necklaces, rings, bracelets, and earrings were recovered, often set with precious and semi-precious stones such as pearls, emeralds, and carnelian.
+Jewelry was discovered on skeletons, in cloth bags, and inside wooden boxes that had been carried during the evacuation or left behind in houses.

 Ancient Roman gold necklaces, rings, earrings, and bracelet found at Oplontis near Pompeii